leipero/QEMU-VM/docs/documentation.md

 ```
 VBIOS=/yourpath/yourrom.rom
 ```
-Additionally, if you did not create your VM with GPU VBIOS append' option.
+Additionally, if you did not create your VM with 'GPU VBIOS append' option.
 Replace the following line in VM script:
 ```
 -device vfio-pci,host=$IOMMU_GPU,bus=port.1,multifunction=on \
 ```